Fluoridation Information

 When you enter your location into the tool below, you will receive a water fluoridation number that is calculated based on a six-month running average of the fluoride concentration levels collected at the sample station nearest you.
 Average concentrations are updated monthly, but are expected to stay relatively consistent from month to month.
 Fluoride samples are collected at over 100 locations throughout the distribution system on a regular basis.

 US Public Health Service recommends water has fluoride concentration levels of 0.7 milligrams per liter.
-In areas with fluoride concentration levels below 0.6 milligrams per liter, the American Academy of Pediatrics and the American Dental Association recommend that children between the ages of 6 months and 16, who are at risk for tooth decay, be prescribed a daily fluoride supplement.
+In areas with fluoride concentration levels below 0.6 milligrams per liter, the AAP and the ADA recommend that children between the ages of 6 months and 16, who are at risk for tooth decay, be prescribed a daily fluoride supplement.

 Fluoride Concentration